Updated for tax year 2017

 By rethinking the tax refund and making a few easy adjustments during the year, you can get a little bump in pay every time you get a paycheck.
 Yes, that means keeping more of your own money rather than handing it over to Uncle Sam.

-After you file your tax return this year, consider whether you’re happy with the outcome.
-If you got a refund, you may want to have less tax withheld throughout 2017.
+If you got a refund this year, you may want to have less tax withheld throughout 2017.
 If you had to pay in, having more tax withheld this year may be a good idea.
-Ensuring you have the right amount of tax withheld from your paycheck can make a big difference on your tax outcome next year.
+Ensuring you have the right amount of tax withheld from your paycheck can make a big difference in your tax outcome next year.